code11/engine/docs/docs/introduction.md

 ### What is the Code<sup>11</sup> Engine?

-Engine is a meta-framework for creating web applications.
+Engine is a declarative state management system for creating web applications.

-The Engine keenly focuses on developer productivity.
-It allows creating robust web applications with unprecedented simplicity.

 ### Goals

 Engine strives to build applications with